gclaramunt/scala-reggen/README.md

 For each object X, exists an identity arrow IdX:X→X, such as IdB∘f=f∘IdA=f for each f:A→B

-In other words, to effectively form a Category, the choosen arrow composition must be associative and itmust be a unique
+In other words, to effectively form a Category, the choosen arrow composition must be associative and it must be unique

 ### Functors
 A functor from cat.
 C to cat.
 D is a pair of functions one maps objects of C to D and the other maps arrows of C to D